k-h-f/discord_bot_template/README.md

 ``` javascript
 import './commands/deploy-commands';
 ```
-There is a command already implemented called `commandsList` which will list out all of the commands that is supported in the bot.
+There is a command already implemented called `commandsist` which will list out all of the commands that is supported in the bot.
 You can use this as a guideline to create more commands

 If you want to create a new command, follow these instructions
 1. Create a file in the `commandsFiles` directory that is named after the command you want to name.
 The filename must be in all lower caps